 - There are currently about 2 million licensed real estate agents operating in the United States.

-What Is Real Estate Agent Errors & Omissions Insurance?
+What Is Real Estate Agent Errors and Omissions Insurance?

 This is similar to a general liability insurance policy but differs in that it covers damages caused by professional missteps rather than resulting in bodily injuries or property damage.
 If you are an employee of a real estate agency, they may require you to purchase this coverage or they may cover you under their master policy.